EpicDream/shopelia/plugin/saturn/README.md

 3. Browse on Saturn directory and open it.
 4. Check 'Allow in private navigation'.

+#### Automatically, in prod

+Just run

+    google-chrome --load-extension=/home/barbu/shopelia/plugin/saturn

 Usage
 -----

 You have nothing to do, the extension ask itself for product to crawl.

-You can crawl the product on the current page by clicking on the extension's button at top-right of the window.
+You can crawl the product on the current page by clicking on the extension's button at top-right of the window in TestMode.

 We recommand you to use it in a private tab, to do not be tracked.